skywall/nd013-c1-vision-starter/README.md

 ![](assets/eda/relative_bounding_box_size.png)

 #### Cross validation
-Dataset used for training consists of 97 preprocessed *.tfrecord files available at Udacity workspace.
+Used dataset consists of 97 preprocessed *.tfrecord files available at Udacity workspace.
 Files are split into training, validation and test set with script `create_splits.py`.

 Before split, files are shuffled to increase the probability of higher diversity of data in each set.
 80% of the files is used for training, 10% for validation and 10% for test.